DIGITAL ASSETS AND PRIVATE LAW

 1st Working Group Meeting

-The first meeting of the Working Group took place in a hybrid manner on 17 – 19 November 2020.
+The first meeting of the Working Group took place in a hybrid manner from 17 to 19 November 2020.

 2nd Working Group Meeting

-The second meeting of the Working Group took place in a hybrid manner on 16 – 18 March 2021.
+The second meeting of the Working Group took place in a hybrid manner from 16 to 18 March 2021.

 3rd Working Group Meeting

-The third meeting of the Working Group took place in a hybrid manner on 30 June – 2 July 2021.
+The third meeting of the Working Group took place in a hybrid manner from 30 June to 2 July 2021.

 4th Working Group Meeting

-The fourth meeting of the Working Group took place in a hybrid manner on 2 – 4 November 2021.
+The fourth meeting of the Working Group took place in a hybrid manner from 2 to 4 November 2021.

 5th Working Group Meeting

-The fifth meeting of the Working Group took place in a hybrid manner on 7 – 9 March 2022.
+The fifth meeting of the Working Group took place in a hybrid manner from 7 to 9 March 2022.

 6th Working Group Meeting

-The sixth meeting of the Working Group took place in a hybrid manner on 31 August – 2 September 2022.
+The sixth meeting of the Working Group took place in a hybrid manner from 31 August to 2 September 2022.

 7th Working Group Meeting